 I’d like to think that my work, even when displaying riotous color, expresses profound quiet.

-I am preoccupied with order, connection and stillness in my life, as these seem to provide the context for creativity to flower.
+Order, connection and stillness are crucial in my life, as these seem to foster a context in which creativity can flower.

 With that flowering comes a sense of quiet joy.

 My work turns on that joy.